isaacs/node-glob/README.md

 - `signal` An AbortSignal which will cancel the Glob walk when triggered.

+- `fs` An override object to pass in custom filesystem methods.
+  See [PathScurry docs](http://npm.im/path-scurry) for what can be overridden.

 - `scurry` A [PathScurry](http://npm.im/path-scurry) object used
   to traverse the file system.
 If the `nocase` option is set explicitly, then any provided `scurry` object must match this